 Don't follow crash / quick diets, change the way you eat forever!
 Don't starve your body, eat whenever you feel the need, but eat fruits, vegetables, seeds (including nuts) and lean meats (without visible fat on them).
 If you starve your body, it will reduce the energy that it gives you and you would feel less energetic, and you will not lose weight (because your body will effectively consume less energy / calories).

 The most important thing in life is to be happy, not slim.
 The mind has a fundamental effect on the body, on its mental and physical health, so if you feel bad about eating a certain way then that would not improve your life.
 Find your own long term balance.

-Eat mainly fruits, vegetables, seeds (including nuts) and lean meat (which doesn't have visible fat on it), and preferably avoid eating foods made with sugar, flour and oil, in particular heavily processed foods which keep most calories from these types of foods but throw away the parts that make your body tell you that it's full.
+Eat mainly fruits, vegetables, seeds (including nuts) and lean meat (which doesn't have visible fat on it), and preferably avoid eating foods made with sugar, flour and oil, in particular heavily processed foods which keep most calories from these types of foods but throw away the parts that make your body tell you that it's full (like fiber).

 Foods like bagels, chips and sweetened beverages should be avoided; you can eat them, just consider them (once-in-a-while) treats rather than foods or snacks.
 The beverages that are made strictly from fruit juice have a similar effect on health because there is little difference in the body between the sugar from fruits and the added sugar (made from sugar cane for example).